noobiept/space_invaders/readme.md

 - the laser cannon is partially protected by several bunkers, which can be destroyed by either the enemy ships or the laser cannon
 - each bunker can take 4 hits before its destroyed
 - you gain score by destroying the enemy ships
-- you loose score as time passes by, and for each bullet fired
+- you lose score as time passes by, and for each bullet fired

 Controls